Stewori/JyNI-unstable/readme.md

 * Build JyNI: Open a terminal and enter the JyNI base directory.
 Type "make".
 Optionally run "make clean" afterwards.
 The resulting binaries are placed in the subfolder named "build".
+On OS-X append "-f makefile.osx".
+To build on Linux with clang (rather than gcc) append "-f makefile.clang".
+(For OS-X only a clang-based makefile is available.)

 To run Jython with JyNI support, call (from JyNI base dir)